-- If the More Info URL setting is configured for the application, Learn more is conditionally displayed. - If the PDF Application Form setting is configured for the application, Download application is conditionally displayed.
+- If the More Info URL setting is configured for the application, Learn more is displayed. - If the PDF Application Form setting is configured for the application, Download application is displayed, see Specifying a PDF application form for program applications (on page 244).